 Postdoctoral Research Fellow (f/m/x)

-The position is limited to 3 years according to the WissZeitVG for third-party funded projects.
+The position is limited to 3 years according to WissZeitVG (third-party funded project).

 We are looking for a highly talented scientist driven by the desire to make a relevant contribution to the treatment of cancer patients through exciting scientific discoveries in the lab.
 Candidates must have obtained a PhD or equivalent to qualify for this post.
 Prior experience with in vivo cancer models is desirable.
 Successful candidates will have a strong background in basic molecular and cell biology, immunology, biochemistry or similar areas.

-What we have to offer is a vibrant work environment with a dual affiliation with the Department of Translational Genomics and the Cluster of Excellence Cellular Stress Responses in Aging-Associated Diseases (CECAD).
+What we have to offer is a vibrant work environment within the highly motivated and strong interacting consortium of the CRC.
 This offers the opportunity of mentoring and interactions with several global scientific leaders in their respective fields.
 In addition, the highly collaborative research environment in Cologne provides us with access to state-of-the-art core facilities, including genomics, proteomics and imaging as well as a close connection to the clinics.

 Applications from female candidates are expressly welcome and will be given priority in the event of equal suitability, competence and professional performance.

 People with disabilities are welcome to apply and will be treated preferentially in the event of equal suitability and qualification.